 Accountability Chart Mastery (Part Four of Six).
 If your community bank, credit union, or non-banking business runs on the Entrepreneurial Operating System (EOS®) (or even if you don’t), the accountability chart is one of the most powerful tools to getting what you want from your business.

 In part one of this series, we talked about what an accountability chart is why it is important to have one.
 In part two, we addressed some stories with creating accountability charts.
 In part three, we started reviewing some building blocks of accountability chart mastery.
-In part four of this series, we address building out the leadership team level of your accountability chart.
+In part four of this series, we address building out the senior leadership team level of your accountability chart.

-In part three of this series, we have the start of an accountability chart at the leadership team level.
-Once the leadership team has that done to their relative satisfaction, sit on it for a few weeks.
-At your next leadership team L10 team meeting, review the work you did to see if you are still in agreement on it.
+In part three of this series, we have the start of an accountability chart at the senior leadership team level.
+Once the senior leadership team has that done to their relative satisfaction, sit on it for a few weeks.
+At your next senior leadership team L10 team meeting, review the work you did to see if you are still in agreement on it.
 If not, do the changes necessary and then sit on it again.

 While we are pressing you to get it right the first time, as a leadership team, you can always change course.
 Taking the time now to get it 80 to 90% right will save some heartache in a few months if you suddenly realize that a function should be accountable somewhere else.